 You have sealed headlight assemblies and cannot replace just the clear lens.
-New headlight assemblies can be purchased new for about $90 each.
+New headlight assemblies cost about $90 each.
 The best solution is replacing the entire assembly with brand new assemblies, then applying clear vinyl for a lifetime solution to the problem.

 Another option is to find glass headlights from Europe.
 People will post these on eBay or Forums from time to time.
 Depo makes OEM replicas with glass lenses that is also another permanent solution.
 These can be found through online parts suppliers via a simple google search, "E36 depo headlights".
 Even if you buy glass lens headlights we recommend clear vinyl over the front to prevent rock chips from pitting the lens.

 A final, but least recommended, solution is to sand the yellowing oxidation off the lens and apply clear vinyl.
 This is for the true budget conscious owner but definitely not the best solution when you have the best option of glass lenses.
 It is hard to get the lenses perfectly clear and the headlights are prone to oxidation again in the future.